Residents & Trainees - ESRA

 Greece

-Hello, I'm Dr. Fani Alevrogianni, currently in my second year of residency in Anaesthesiology and Intensive Care at KAT Hospital in Athens, Greece.
-KAT Hospital is the largest accident and trauma center in the region, providing a dynamic and challenging environment for critical patient care.
+Hello, I'm Dr. Fani Alevrogianni, currently in my third year of residency in Anaesthesiology and Intensive Care at KAT Hospital in Athens, Greece.
+KAT Hospital, as the largest accident and trauma center in the region, offers a dynamic environment that has sharpened my skills in managing critical patient care.

-Since the early days of my medical career, I've been captivated by the intricacies of regional anesthesia and its significant impact on perioperative management.
-This fascination has fueled my determination to improve the accessibility of knowledge and training in regional anesthesia, with the ultimate goal of optimizing patient outcomes.
+Since the early stages of my medical career, I’ve been deeply interested in the field of regional anesthesia and its role in improving perioperative care.
+This passion drives my commitment to advancing training and accessibility in regional anesthesia and pain management with the ultimate aim of enhancing patient outcomes through evidence-based practices.

 Manpreet BAHRA